Barbosik/QuadNode/README.md

 });
 ```

-Check if any item exists at specified bounds
+Check if any item exists in specified bounds
 ```
 var bound = { minx: 5, miny: 5, maxx: 8, maxy: 8 };
 if (quadTree.any(bound)) {